beatusapril/react-course/README.md

-# Task for course React
+# Tasks for course React
 ***